openresty/lua-nginx-module/README.markdown

 hook completely.
 In this case, NGINX also bypasses the [ssl_session_store_by_lua_block](#ssl_session_store_by_lua) hook, for obvious reasons.

+To easily test this hook locally with a modern web browser, you can temporarily put the following line in your https server block to disable the TLS session ticket support:

+    ssl_session_tickets off;

+But do not forget to comment this line out before publishing your site to the world.

 If you are using the [official pre-built packages](http://openresty.org/en/linux-packages.html) for [OpenResty](https://openresty.org/)
 1.11.2.1 or later, then everything should work out of the box.